Schneider CA1: Improvements

 During production, the type was gradually improved, which caused further delays.
 From the 245th vehicle onwards an automatic starter was installed, engaged by a handle, as the original manual system did not allow for a sufficiently quick response to a changing battlefield situation.
 Also it was decided the design was too poorly protected.
 In response to the first use of British Mark I tanks on 15 September 1916, the Germans had begun to introduce anti-tank weapons and tactics.
 One of the measures taken by them was the issuing of the Kerngeschoss or "K-bullet", a hardened steel core round capable of piercing the thin armour of tanks.
 To defeat it, from the 210th vehicle onwards the Schneider tank was fitted with extra 5.4 mm thick armour plates on the sides and front with a space of four centimetres between the main armour and these appliqué plates.
 Even without the spaced armour, the front plates would have been immune against K-bullet fire from a distance of two hundred metres, because they were angled at 60°, providing an effective line-of-sight thickness of 22.8 mm.
-During the spring of 1917 existing vehicles were uparmoured (creating a surblindé version) by the army workshop at Champlieu.
+During the spring of 1917 existing vehicles were up-armoured (creating a surblindé version) by the army workshop at Champlieu.
 Some of these, such as a vehicle with series number 61213, were fitted with additional armour plates on the vertical front surfaces, including an extra rectangular shield around the gun barrel.
 On 1 April 1917 of the 208 tanks available only about a hundred had been retrofitted.
 None of the older tanks had at this point yet received the new starter engine, this part of the improvement process would take until the end of the summer.

 The first combat actions showed that the fuel reservoirs were prone to explode when the vehicle was hit by an artillery round.
 To remedy this the reservoirs were replaced by fuel tanks with a double wall, using a felt filler layer to absorb gasoline leakages.
 Furthermore, these fuel tanks, each containing 80 L, were moved to a safer position under armour though still outside the hull, in vertical rectangular steel boxes to the left and right of the rear door.
 This necessitated the construction of an additional safer exit, at the left side of the vehicle.
 On 8 September 1917 only twelve tanks had been changed to this new configuration.
 As of 21 March 1918 about 245 vehicles featured all three of these major improvements.